Premise App

 3. Do Locate Tasks

-Locate tasks ask you to find a product or a specific place and record what you see.
-For instance, you might look for a particular cereal in a supermarket and provide quick documentation.
-Some Locate listings show payouts ranging from $1 to $10.
+Locate tasks ask you to find a product or specific place and report what you observe.
+For example, you might look for a particular item in a store and submit the requested confirmation.

 - Product or location names